tdhock/tdhock.github.io/_posts/2025-04-15-PELT-vs-fpopw.md

 * For the `linear_changes` simulation, the number of change-points has increased from 3 to 7 to 15 (change-point every 25 data points).

-Below we highlight the change-points,
+Below we highlight the true change-points,

 ``` r